Shopify/polaris/src/components/AppProvider/README.md

 - a `createPolarisContext()` function to create the Polaris context for you
 - a `polarisContextTypes` variable that contains all the necessary context types
 - a fully-working [example app with Jest and Enzyme](https://github.com/Shopify/polaris/tree/master/examples/create-react-app) you can reference

----

-## Additional methods

-Some functionality of the underlying EASDK API, like displaying a flash message from within your embedded app, can be accessed through [various methods](https://github.com/Shopify/polaris/blob/master/documentation/Embedded%20apps.md#access-to-further-easdk-apis).
-Please note, these methods are scheduled to be removed in a future release of updated Polaris components and the current implementation will be deprecated.
-At that time, new methods will be provided and the old methods will become backwards compatible.